 In the first quarter of implementation, NCPD provided a primary point of contact for this recommendation but did not provide information on implementation progress at the time.
 In the second quarter, NCPD noted that they are currently revamping their community roll call meetings to be more specific to each community.
 The assessment team acknowledges this progress towards full implementation, especially the community meeting that was co-hosted on March 18, 2022, with various community-based organizations.
-However, NCPD needs to continue holding additional community events that address specific community concerns.
-NCPD could utilize the Community and Police Committee to identify topics that the community would like to see in upcoming community meetings.
+During the fourth quarter, listening session participants indicated that they have noticed an increase in NCPD's community engagement practices.
+NCPD also has submitted evidence of new community meetings and briefings it is now regularly holding in North Charleston neighborhoods.
+The assessment team acknowledges this focus on community engagement and considers this recommendation complete.